bagaturchess/Bagatur/Sources/LearningImpl/readme.md

 # Overview

 The LearningImpl project is using Neuroph Java framework in order to apply supervised machine learning and tune the Bagatur's evaluation function.
-It is using multilayer perceptron (MLP) feedforward artificial neural network.
+It is using <a href="https://en.wikipedia.org/wiki/Multilayer_perceptron">Multilayer perceptron (MLP)</a> feedforward artificial neural network.

 # How to run